rapid7/insightconnect-workflows/workflows/Deploy_Patch_With_BigFix_From_Slack/help.md

 # Description

-Deploy a patch with BigFix to a target system with a Slack message.
-This workflow accepts a Patch Title and Target Host, searches BigFix for relevant fixlets, and attempts to deploy those fixlets to the Target Host.
-If successful, a link to the BigFix action is returned in Slack.
+Deploy a patch with HCL BigFix to a target system with a Slack message.
+This workflow accepts a Patch Title and Target Host, searches HCL BigFix for relevant fixlets, and attempts to deploy those fixlets to the Target Host.
+If successful, a link to the HCL BigFix action is returned in Slack.

 # Key Features

 * Deploy a specific patch to a specific system
-* Receive real-time updates on workflow execution, including links to InsightConnect jobs and BigFix actions
+* Receive real-time updates on workflow execution, including links to InsightConnect jobs and HCL BigFix actions
 * Keep your team in the loop when deploying hotfixes or missing patches with patching commands in Slack channels

 # Requirements